arnabganguly/HDInsightESPLab/Architecture.md

 2. Azure AD Domain Services provides managed domain services such as domain join, group policy, LDAP, Kerberos/NTLM authentication that are fully compatible with Windows Server Active Directory.

-3. A cloud only Azure active directory does not have an on-premise identity footprint and all users , groups, group memberships and passwords are  all native to the cloud.
+3. A cloud only Azure active directory does not have an on-premise identity footprint.
+All users , groups, group memberships and passwords are all native to the cloud.

 4. During deployment Azure Active directory domain services deploys a managed domain within a VNet(ADDS VNet).

-Services
+5. HDinsight

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzQ3NTcxNDEyLDk2Nzg2NTAyOCwtMTc2Nz
-A0OTAzOCwtMTgwNTE1NzM5MCwtMTc2NjkzNzY5OF19
+eyJoaXN0b3J5IjpbLTE2OTU3MjY3MzYsOTY3ODY1MDI4LC0xNz
+Y3MDQ5MDM4LC0xODA1MTU3MzkwLC0xNzY2OTM3Njk4XX0=
 -->